Vancouver Tool Library: Collections

 The tool library adapted Share Starter's free "Tool Library Starter Kit" which includes start up guidelines, frequently asked questions, and sample documents.
 The library uses "Local Tools" from "myTurn.com, PBC", a web-based inventory management system to track tool library members and to automatically display the tool availability online.

 The library has 1724+ specialized tools from power drills and ladders to pressure washers and roto-tillers to loan to community members with all skill levels welcomed.
-The inventory of equipment includes bike, carpentry and woodworking, electrical and soldering, home maintenance, ladders, measuring, metalworking, plumbing, remodelling, yard and garden.
+The inventory of equipment includes bike, carpentry and woodworking, electrical and soldering, home maintenance, ladders, measuring, metalworking, plumbing, remodelling, yard and garden tools.
 The types of equipment include: hand tools, power tools, propane & gas power tools, wheelbarrows & wagons.

 Training

 The Vancouver Tool Library offers affordable workshops open both to Tool Library members and the public on tool related skills and projects.
 In the Intro to Tools workshop, participants built a planter box; while in Routers 101, attendees created a cutting board.